• Before You Go

 Avoid ā€œStreet Hailingā€: Rather than flagging down a random taxi, use the Grab app (Southeast Asia’s premium ride-hail service) or, better yet, have your concierge or Ginkgo Voyage guide arrange your transport.
 This ensures vehicle quality and fixed pricing.

-Practical Summary: Best Ways to Get Around Hanoi
+Practical Summary: How to Get Around Hanoi with Ease

 A private chauffeur remains the most seamless option for airport transfers, day planning, and moving between major sites, especially if you prefer minimal friction and consistent service quality.